TEJA190905/SR-FLIPFLOP-USING-CASE/README.md

 **AIM:**

-To implement  SR flipflop using verilog and validating their functionality using their functional tables.
+To implement  SR flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**